anthropics/anthropic-cookbook/skills/README.md

 - **[Classification with Claude](./classification/guide.ipynb)**: Discover how Claude can revolutionize classification tasks, especially in scenarios with complex business rules and limited training data.
 This guide walks you through data preparation, prompt engineering with retrieval-augmented generation (RAG), testing, and evaluation.

+- **[Citations with Claude](./citations/guide.ipynb)**: Learn how to leverage Claude for accurate and verifiable information retrieval.
+This guide demonstrates how to implement citations in two key scenarios: Q&A over a help center and extracting quotes from large documents.
+You'll explore prompt engineering techniques, post-processing methods, and strategies for creating user-friendly, interactive experiences with cited information.

 ## Getting Started